WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 will I wait?"
 Instead, I wish to highlight one of the fundamental assumptions that most of those methods require: steady state.

-The assumption of "steady state" might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
+The assumption of steady state might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
 A network queue model in steady state  has an arrival rate less than or equal to the departure rate.
 If a system is not in steady